kitnato/neverquest/src/data/manual.md

 #### Bleed damage

 Percentage of the weapon's total damage that is inflicted over time after a successful attack with bleed.
-Proportional to this total is taken every 500 milliseconds until duration (2.5 seconds total) is complete.
+Proportional damage is taken periodically until the duration is complete.

 Can be increased by mastering [Cruelty](#cruelty).

 #### Block chance

-Percentage determining the chance that when defending, all incoming non-protected damage is blocked.
+Percentage determining the chance that when defending, all incoming damage is blocked.

+Determined by the equipped [shield](#shields).

 #### Critical chance